 Certified Elder Law Attorneys and Life Care Planning – A Holistic Approach

-Kreisher Marshall & Associates, LLC, is pleased to announce that Attorney Marissa B. Marshall is now a Certified Elder Law Attorney (CELA).
-She joins Attorney Marianne E. Kreisher as the only certified elder law attorneys in Columbia and Montour Counties.
+Kreisher Marshall & Associates, LLC, Attorneys Marianne E. Kreisher and Marissa B. Marshall are the only certified elder law attorneys in Columbia and Montour Counties.

 As CELAs, Attorneys Kreisher and Marshall offer you something that other attorneys do not: professional expertise in the unique needs of seniors.
 Obtaining advice from a certified elder law attorney is your best choice for important issues such as: